SD Comic Con Tales

 “The Forbidden Planet”

 Crystal Pyramid Productions’ broadcast video production crew shot an interview of the Forbidden Planet cast at the 2006 San Diego Comic Con comic book convention.
-Broadcast video producer, Patty Mooney, asked the questions and Warren Stevens, Richard Anderson and Earl Holliman let fly with the answers.
+As broadcast video producer, I asked the questions and Warren Stevens, Richard Anderson and Earl Holliman let fly with the answers.
 Mark Schulze, Director of Photography, captured it all for Extra!

 Also in 2006, we shot an interview at San Diego Comic Con with Annasophia Robb who stars alongside Hilary Swank in “The Reaping.”
-Annasophia was telling broadcast video producer, Patty Mooney, about her trials and tribulations on the set.
+Annasophia told us about her trials and tribulations on the set.
+That included experiencing a cloud of locusts.

-DP Mark Schulze found a good angle as Producer Patty Mooney interviewed Hilary Swank about her role in “The Reaping” for Extra at the San Diego Comic Con.
+DP Mark Schulze found a good angle as I interviewed Hilary Swank about her role in “The Reaping” for Extra at the San Diego Comic Con.
 That’s Director Stephen Hopkins in the background.

 When Extra! asked that we interview Tobey Maguire, they included one question that we saved for last, about the birth of his baby.
 At the time he was still “Spiderman” and unmarried, so he said he was not going to answer that question.
 Interview over.

-On the other hand, Kirsten Dunst was charming and laughed when Patty handed her a copy of the above photograph taken when she had played Claudia on “Interview with the Vampire.”
-The photo was taken in 1994 at a Video Software Dealers convention in Dallas.
-As you may notice, Patty had gashed her face in a mountain bike crash a few days earlier.
+On the other hand, Kirsten Dunst was charming and laughed when I handed her a copy of the above photograph taken when she had played Claudia on “Interview with the Vampire.”
+Mark took the photo in 1994 at a Video Software Dealers convention in Dallas.
+As you may notice, I had gashed my face in a mountain bike crash a few days earlier.

-Kirsten posed with Patty when their paths crossed at the Comic Con 12 years later when Kirsten, Toby Maguire and other members of the Spiderman 3 cast gave interviews in the Press Room.
+When our paths crossed at the Comic Con 12 years later, Kirsten posed with me for a photo.
+She, Toby Maguire and other members of the Spiderman 3 cast gave interviews in the Press Room.

 Later in the day, we videotaped The Ringers in concert.
 They were the band that appeared in the movie “Accepted.”